List of airports in the Greater Toronto Area

 As of May 2024, the Greater Toronto Area (GTA) contains seven airports, eight heliports, and one water aerodrome.
 These aviation facilities are situated within and around Toronto and its neighbouring cities, serving airline passengers, regional air travel and commercial cargo transportation.
 Toronto Pearson International Airport, located mainly in Mississauga, is the busiest airport in Canada and hosts international travel with various airlines.
 Billy Bishop Toronto City Airport on the Toronto Islands is a regional airport, providing regular services to United States destinations.
-John C. Munro Hamilton International Airport in Hamilton is a base for low-cost carriers that fly domestic and transatlantic routes.
-Pearson, Bishop, and Hamilton combined served over 53 million passengers in 2018, making Toronto the world's 31st busiest city airport system in the world.
+Pearson, Bishop, and John C. Munro Hamilton International Airport in Hamilton combined served over 53 million passengers in 2018, making Toronto the world's 31st busiest city airport system in the world.

 Heliports and water aerodromes are mostly for private use only, mainly by institutions and medical services.